elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-strategies-can-be-used-to-handle-unexpected-questions-during-an-interview.md

 url: /learn/education-studies/questions/what-strategies-can-be-used-to-handle-unexpected-questions-during-an-interview
 score: -1.0
 related_article1:
+    id: 168870
+    title: >-
+        What is lateral thinking and how can it be applied to problem-solving?
+    subject: Education Studies
+    url: /learn/education-studies/questions/what-is-lateral-thinking-and-how-can-it-be-applied-to-problemsolving
+related_article2:
     id: 168875
+    title: >-
-    title: How can effective introductions capture the reader's attention and set the tone for a piece of writing?
+        How can effective introductions capture the reader's attention and set the tone for a piece of writing?
     subject: Education Studies
     url: /learn/education-studies/questions/how-can-effective-introductions-capture-the-readers-attention-and-set-the-tone-for-a-piece-of-writing
-related_article2:
-    id: 168866
-    title: What does it mean to cross the threshold in understanding complex ideas?
-    subject: Education Studies
-    url: /learn/education-studies/questions/what-does-it-mean-to-cross-the-threshold-in-understanding-complex-ideas
 related_article3:
-    id: 168866
+    id: 168864
-    title: What does it mean to cross the threshold in understanding complex ideas?
+    title: >-
+        What are the essential components of a well-structured essay?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-does-it-mean-to-cross-the-threshold-in-understanding-complex-ideas
+    url: /learn/education-studies/questions/what-are-the-essential-components-of-a-wellstructured-essay
 related_article4:
-    id: 168870
+    id: 168862
+    title: >-
-    title: What is lateral thinking and how can it be applied to problem-solving?
+        What techniques can be used to develop confidence in communication?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-lateral-thinking-and-how-can-it-be-applied-to-problemsolving
+    url: /learn/education-studies/questions/what-techniques-can-be-used-to-develop-confidence-in-communication
 related_article5:
-    id: 168863
+    id: 168868
-    title: How can clarity and thoughtfulness enhance effective communication?
+    title: >-
+        Why is it important to balance style and substance in writing?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-clarity-and-thoughtfulness-enhance-effective-communication
+    url: /learn/education-studies/questions/why-is-it-important-to-balance-style-and-substance-in-writing
 ---

 &nbsp;